qaware/x-forwarded-filter/README.md

 - Supports adapting the scheme, host, port and prefix(contextPath) of `HttpServletRequest`'s by replacing them transparently using the information from the (x-)forwarded* header(s).
 - Supports `HttpServletResponse.sendRedirect(location)` by rewriting them accordingly
 - Processing of headers and extracting parts (e.g. form `Forwarded` ) is case insensitive
-  - valid: X-Forwarded-Host, x-forwarded-host, X-FORWARED-HOST,..
+  - valid: X-Forwarded-Host, x-forwarded-host, X-forwarded-HOST,..
 - Supports multiple headers of same name in request -> use Find-First-Strategy
   - e.g.<br/>
     X-Forwarded-Host: "hostA"<br/>